 Just be certain your composition will not sound just factual.
 It must be up-to-date with the reality, particularly the performance statistics of the players.
 Your satirical composition may make additional brownie points with a suitable name.
 Each expository essay may obtain a definite goal.

 - Student council – This is a way to develop your leadership skills.
 It shows the IIM panel that you are responsible, motivated and a person who can influence others positively.

 - NGOs – Quite a few students who apply to IIMs have some sort of voluntary work on their resumes.
 Choose a field that you are interested in and consider volunteering, as it will give depth to your profile and experience too.
 Say you are passionate about animal rights, join an NGO that provides shelter and food to stray animals.

 - Work experience – Experience is a great profile booster in any form.
 You could work on individual projects, work part-time, do an internship or even have years of full-time work experience.
 It shows the panel that you are capable and that you have industry knowledge.

-- Academic clubs – These could be in the form of debate clubs, writing clubs, case solving groups or anything else that gives you an edge over just academics.
+- Academic clubs – These could be in the form of debate clubs, writing clubs, book case-solving groups, or anything else that gives you an edge over just academics.
 Debating teaches you negotiation, writing teaches you persuasion, and case-solving teaches you structured thinking.
 IIMs are B-schools foremost, and having any business skills gives you bonus points.

-- Culture clubs – Whether you are into event management, creating awareness for social issues or promoting culture and diversity.
+- Culture clubs – Whether you are into event management, creating awareness for social issues, or promoting culture and diversity.
 Being part of cultural clubs develops your personality in numerous ways.
-And business schools are greatly appreciative of such passions.
+And business schools are greatly appreciative of such interests.

 Your interests define you, so choose what makes you happy.
 And if you need a hand in figuring out how to build your profile to be more than about academics, talk to our counsellors.
 They have helped thousands of students actualize their careers, and you could very well be next!